An Expert’s Bona Fide Guide: Life as a Forensic NP

 Documentation can be especially important, as forensic NPs will often need to interact with the criminal justice system.

 Forensic NPs often follow up with their patients for several visits, and this is particularly important in dealing with victims of trauma and violence.
 In some cases, it can take a number of visits before a patient feels comfortable enough to open up about a potential incident.
-And patients who have suffered from violence or trauma often develop other associated health concerns: they may use alcohol and tobacco to calm their vagal nerves, or their exercise and eating habits may suffer.
-Forensic NPs can not only spot and treat these issues, but also help patients recognize the events which trigger them and replace harmful activities with healthier ones.
+Patients who have suffered from violence or trauma often develop other associated health concerns: they may use alcohol and tobacco to calm their vagal nerves, or their exercise and eating habits may suffer.
+Forensic NPs can not only spot and treat these issues but also help patients recognize the events that trigger them and replace harmful activities with healthier ones.

 “NPs bring a medical diagnostic capacity along with prescriptive authority, but there’s another layer that affects the person’s health that pills will never solve,” Dr. Speck says.
 “It has to do with stress, stress response, and our ability to mitigate that response with interventions that we study and plan.
 We want to partner with the patient, to give them the options that we know improve health, and encourage them to adopt them when they’re ready.”